-As the other speakers went before me, I couldn’t help but be a nervous pacing wreck, I told myself as I gulped down the freshly squeezed lemonade given to me by one of the waitresses without me asking.
-She had to have noticed my state of nervousnes, it wasn’t like I was hiding it either and her kind gesture was just what I needed.
-I remember my Grandmother telling me she would eat a lil honey with lemon for a pick me up and it was like her spirit was working through the waitress.
+I couldn’t help but be a nervous pacing wreck, as I heard the list of speakers being called off one by one, knowing at any minute my name would be called next.
+I told myself to calm down as I gulped down the freshly squeezed lemonade that was given to me by one of the waitresses without me asking.
+She had to have noticed my state of nervousnes, it wasn’t like I was hiding it either.
+Her kind gesture was just what I needed.
+As the bittersweetness danced on my tongue it brought back memories of my Grandmother eating a lil honey with lemon for a pick me up and it was like her spirit was working through the waitress.

 I couldn’t believe that I agreed to dig up the painful memories of the past, I had to have been out my sane mind.
-I was trying to give myself a mental pep talk, reminding myself it all was in effort to save at least one woman’s life from domestic violence, but did I really have to tell my very own story.
-I have been doing well volunteering, assisting women with their escape from a real life monster, but the program director said it’s something we all must do as a final release for ourselves.
+I was trying to give myself a mental pep talk, reminding myself it all was in effort to save at least one woman’s life from domestic violence, but did I really have to tell my very own story?
+I enjoyed volunteering, assisting women with their escape from a real life monster, it was my therapy.
+Speaking to a crowd wasn’t what I had in mind when I signed up to be a volunteer and my emotions had been all over the place when I was asked to speak.
+The program director said it’s something we all must do as a final release for ourselves.
 As I dug deep into my mind, heart and soul to unearth the time capsules of horrific files and nightmares of my past, I’m pleasantly reminded of the very day I entered Mrs. T’s.
 I would find the courage to share my story of survival after taking a trip down memory lane.

 I walked out onto the porch with my head held so high, I felt the sun kissed my lips before I spoke.
 There were rows of white chairs were women of all races and cultures sat with all white attire and a single purple rose pinned on their shoulders, it was beautiful.
 Once again I was impressed with the genius that planned the event which took place in the front of the house, the speakers sat on the porch, which mimicked a stage, we sat at long tables covered with white linen tablecloths with vases of the same purple roses the ladies had on their chest.
 The chairs where perfectly lined up under a massive white canopy, on the beautiful short carpet thick green grass that lined up along with the huge old oak and magnolia trees, it was beautiful and the scent of magnolia was pleasant and calming.
 There were circle and banquet tables topped with shiny silver chafing dishes situated closer to the rose garden off to the side of the front of the house where we would eat at the end of the ceremony.
 The waitresses and waiters dressed in black and white walked around with huge silver platters of tasty appetizers and crystal stemware held a bubbly concoction of lemonade champagne.
 A rose garden themed banquet was an excellent idea and I know Mrs.T would be proud, I told myself as I introduced myself to a crowd of standing crowd.
 I felt honored to be a selected speaker as I looked around at my surroundings, the women in attendance and remembering Mrs. Ts story pushed fear and shame to drown in Lake Ponchatrain.